spindle-project/Spindle/README.md

 </details>

 ## 💡 Logical Operators:
-NOT: Negates the condition
+NOT: Negates the condition <br>
-AND: Returns TRUE if and only if BOTH conditions are TRUE
+AND: Returns TRUE if and only if BOTH conditions are TRUE <br>
-OR: Returns TRUE if [i] at least one [/i] of the conditions are true
+OR: Returns TRUE if <i> at least one </i> of the conditions are true <br>

 ## 🆚 Comparison Operators:
 <b>In this language: <br />